24 January 2023

 There are 2 methods to land your foot after kicking:

-In fighting sport clubs like Boxing and Savate, there are no "Colorful Belts" rank system because their training syllabus are simple.
+Most fighting sports like Boxing and Muay Thai are never use "Colorful Belts" rank system because their training syllabus are simple.
 Unlike in martial dance clubs (like Wushu Taolu and Karate Kata) which have more complex syllabus, fighting sports syllabus is far far fewer so they no need complex rank system.

-Some fighting sport clubs like Kickboxing and Koryu Kenpo (traditional Kenpo schools) use simple Mudansha (white belt / student) and Yudansha (black belt / teacher) belts system.
+Some schools like traditional Kenpo use very simple Mudansha (white belt / student) and Yudansha (black belt / teacher) belts just for identity at dojo.

 1. Warming Up